 VAT Returns: at least 14 working days

 We have right to charge you an extra fee, where the above timescale is not given (despite of several reminders) to complete the tasks.
-A minimum additional fee of £50 for personal tax return, VAT £30, Accounts from £100, Payroll from £15 will be applicable.
+A minimum additional fee of £100 for the personal tax return, VAT from £30, Accounts from £150, Payroll from £15 will be applicable.
 However, be in no doubt that we will always do our utmost to ensure that you are not subjected to penalties.

 14.4) Anti Money Laundering Legislation